Amoranto Sports Complex: Facilities

 The Amoranto Sports Complex covers land measuring about 5.8 ha.
 The main stadium has a capacity of 15,000.
 The sports facility was named after former Quezon City Mayor Norberto Amoranto.

 Several renovations have been done on the Amoranto Sports Complex since its opening.
 Currently, the sports facility features a tennis court, six badminton courts, a martial arts facility, as well as a multipurpose gym, and a separate gym dedicated to boxing and weightlifting.

 It also has a swimming pool with 480-seat bleachers.

 The Amoranto Sports Complex also hosts a library for students.

-The complex's velodrome hosted the cycling events for the 2005 Southeast Asian Games.
-The only known velodrome in the country has been demolished as of 2024 as the city government plans to replace the area with a different venue.
+The complex's former velodrome hosted the cycling events for the 2005 Southeast Asian Games.
+It was demolished and replaced by a football pitch.
 The Tagaytay CT Velodrome was opened in 2025 in Tagaytay as the cycling venue's replacement.